pritamlaskar/Linear_Regression/README.md

 </br>
 </br>
 • **LinearRegression_InterestRate** : Here we try to predict the interest for bank loans. </br>
 • **LinearRegression_LabourEarning** : We predict earning rate of labours, data from Govt of India's Ministry of Labour.
-Includes LinearRegression, OLS, StandardScaler, and basic EDA (data cleaning, multicollinearity, and data visualisation.)
+Includes LinearRegression, OLS, StandardScaler, and basic EDA (data cleaning, multicollinearity, and data visualisation).